devicetree-org/lopper/docs/sdt-from-linux.md

 For an actual deployment you do **not** copy the template.
-Instead, write a small **overlay** file — name it whatever you like, put it wherever you like — containing only your edits, and pass its path with `--domains`.
+Instead, write a small **overlay** file — name it whatever you like, put it wherever you like (it never has to live under the lopper tree) — containing only your edits, and pass its path with `--domains`.
+`build-board-sdt.py` resolves the path against your current directory, so relative or absolute both work.
 The pipeline deep-merges your overlay on top of the shipped template (your entries override the template's by `dev` key; new entries are added), so `git pull` keeps the template fresh underneath without disturbing your overlay.
-Use an absolute path:
-`build-board-sdt.py` runs lopper with its working directory set to the repo root, so a relative `--domains` path resolves against the repo root, not your shell's current directory.

 ```bash
 # Your overlay holds only what differs from the template.